kheeva/6_password_strength/README.md

 # How to Install

 You need to download and install python3 if you already haven't: http://python.org .
-Also you need some common password dictionaty.
+Also you can download some common password dictionary for blacklist checks.
 You can download it from the Internet, for example, https://weakpass.com/wordlist

 # How to use